Razan-abdullah/new-prep-course-std/Day08/Task/README.md

     - Image URL
     - Salary

-2. Create a function to generate a unique four digits employee id number.
+2. Create a method to generate a unique four digits employee id number.

-3. You will create a function for calculating the salary using the provided table by generating a random number between the minimum and maximum salary for each level, use the below table to calculate the salary depending on the employee level.
+3. You will create a method for calculating the salary using the provided table by generating a random number between the minimum and maximum salary for each level, use the below table to calculate the salary depending on the employee level.

 4. After calculating the random salary you should calculate the net salary where the tax percent is 7.5.